Reviewed by: Sarah Brooks, Personal Finance Writer and Editor

 Telephone support is available Monday through Friday from 8AM - 8PM EST. You can also contact them through email or through its online dashboard.

 To supplement its personal support, Fundbox provides a robust help center to answer common questions.
-Here you will find information categorized by topic such as choosing between a term loan or credit line.
+Here, you will find information categorized by topic - such as choosing between a term loan or credit line.
 This area also includes helpful information about connecting your accounting software to Fundbox.
-You can also use the search bar on the screen to find specific topics.

-Additionally, their resource center, available through the main website, includes a wide array of blog posts and guides.
+Additionally, their resource center includes a wide array of blog posts and guides.
 Here you’ll find curated content on everything from the people behind Fundbox to accounting and tax tips.